-- 1. In determining whether a foreign direct investment is likely to affect security or public order, Member States and the Commission may consider its potential effects on, inter alia: - (a) critical infrastructure, whether physical or virtual, including energy, transport, water, health, communications, media, data processing or storage, aerospace, defence, electoral or financial infrastructure, as well as sensitive facilities and investments in land and real estate, crucial for the use of such infrastructure; - (b) critical technologies and dual use items as defined in Article 2.1 of Regulation (EC) No 428/2009, including artificial intelligence, robotics, semiconductors, cybersecurity, quantum, aerospace, defence, energy storage, nuclear technologies, nanotechnologies and biotechnologies; - (c) supply of critical inputs, including energy or raw materials, as well as food security; - (d) access to sensitive information, including personal data, or the ability to control such information; or - (e) the freedom and pluralism of the media.
+- 1. In determining whether a foreign direct investment is likely to affect security or public order, Member States and the Commission may consider its potential effects on, inter alia: - (a) critical infrastructure, whether physical or virtual, including energy, transport, water, health, communications, media, data processing or storage, aerospace, defence, electoral or financial infrastructure, and sensitive facilities, as well as land and real estate crucial for the use of such infrastructure; - (b) critical technologies and dual use items as defined in point 1 of Article 2 of Council Regulation (EC) No 428/20091, including artificial intelligence, robotics, semiconductors, □ cybersecurity, aerospace □, defence, energy storage, quantum and nuclear technologies as well as nanotechnologies and biotechnologies; - (c) supply of critical inputs, I including energy or raw materials, as well as food security; - (d) access to sensitive information, including personal data, or the ability to control such information; or - (e) the freedom and pluralism of the media.